Galvanic Corrosion - Galvanic Isolator vs Isolation Transformer

 We cannot affect the potential difference between the boat and the transformer station like this; what we need to do is to break the earth circuit between the bar and the shore contact, which is done with the help of a Galvanic Isolator or an Isolation Transformer.

-Solving this by removing the incoming protective earth connection is absolutely not appropriate or possible, dark; personal protection äventured!
+Solving this by removing the incoming protective ground connection is absolutely not suitable or permitted, dark; personal protection äventured!

 Galvanic Isolator